MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 If the schema of the message isn't fixed and is best represented as an object or document, no-SQL is a better option.
 Azure Cosmos DB provides multiple APIs such as SQL or MongoDB.

-For any database, the choice of partition and index strategies is important for performance optimization and reducing unnecessary costs.
+For any database, the choice of partition and index strategies are important for performance optimization and reducing unnecessary costs.
 To learn more, see:

 - [Azure Cosmos DB partitioning and scaling](/azure/cosmos-db/partitioning-overview).
 - [Azure Cosmos DB cost optimization](/azure/cosmos-db/plan-manage-costs)